Lessons (The Wire): The Street

-The police
+The Police

 McNulty spots Stringer while taking his sons to Northeast Market and has them follow him.
 McNulty briefly loses sight of his sons, but they manage to write down Stringer's license plate number.
 Bunk disapproves of McNulty involving his sons in the operation.
 Meanwhile, Herc and Carver prepare for their sergeant's exam.
-Prez and Greggs ask them to tail the pit crew to see which phones they are using now.
+Prez and Greggs ask them to tail the Pit crew to see which phones they are now using.
 Based on information gleaned from the wire, they pull over Senator Davis's driver, Damien "Day-Day" Price, and find a bag full of cash in his car.

 Because of Price's political connections, Burrell demands that his men return the money and tells Daniels he will shut down the detail.
-Daniels tells Marla that his superiors dislike wiretaps because they know that drug money ties into politics.
+Daniels tells Marla that his superiors dislike wiretaps because they know that Baltimore's drug trade has ties to local politics.
 He also complains that McNulty asked what Burrell has on him; she asks him what he said, and he does not reply.
 Phelan calls McNulty into his chambers and asks about Burrell's order, and they agree to the opposition involved with it.
-The judge then threatens Burrell with a contempt charge if the wiretap is terminated prematurely.
+The judge threatens Burrell with a contempt charge if the wiretap is terminated prematurely.
 Later, McNulty tails Stringer and discovers he is taking an economics class at Baltimore City Community College.

 The detail learns through the wiretaps about Omar's murder of Stinkum.
 McNulty and Greggs bring in Omar, but he denies any involvement.
 While at the detail, Omar spots a photo linking Avon to Orlando's club.
 Omar is unapologetic about his actions and the detectives have to let him go.
 Later, Omar observes the club from the shadows.
 Greggs goes to Freamon with her concerns that she caused Omar to volunteer as an eyewitness; Freamon assures Greggs that justice will be served even without Omar, as the ballistics matched.
 They discuss dancers at the club and pick out Shardene as a potential informant.

-Bunk tells McNulty that Ray Cole has been assigned the task of solving Stinkum's murder.
+Bunk tells McNulty that Ray Cole has been assigned to solve Stinkum's murder.
 McNulty tells Bunk that Omar was the shooter and asks him to tell Cole they will give him a closed case once their case is finished, but acknowledges that because of Omar's assistance, he will not ultimately deliver him to Cole; both men regret the lie and go out drinking to soothe their consciences.
-They discuss the strange position of protecting Omar from the murder investigation.
-Bunk spots a woman he wishes to bed, and asks McNulty to cover for him with his wife.
-Later, McNulty is called by the woman to come and collect Bunk, who is so drunk that he decided to burn his clothes to destroy the evidence of his infidelity.
+They discuss the strange position of protecting Omar.
+Bunk spots a woman he wishes to sleep with and asks McNulty to cover for him with his wife.
+Later, McNulty is called by the woman to come and collect Bunk, who is so drunk that he decided to burn his clothes to destroy any evidence of his infidelity.
 McNulty brings Bunk home and deposits him in the empty bunk bed normally used by his sons.
 Bunk mumbles that McNulty is bad for the people around him before falling asleep.